dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 19 + g\leq 3g-3 \implies g \geq 11
 $$

 Able to recover $X$ since it defined by where it vanishes on quadrics (curve will have degree 2 and higher terms).
-Fails for $K3$ surfaces of degree
+Fails for $K3$ surfaces of genus 12 or degree 22)